 Maintain a healthy diet while avoiding or cutting down on food that contributes to a rise in blood glucose levels such as:

-o Too much carbohydrate-rich food such as crackers, pasta, bread, and cookies as well as food that has processed sugars and low fiber carbohydrates such as candies.
-It is important to maintain a carbohydrate count that is recommended by a healthcare professional.
+— Too much carbohydrate-rich food such as crackers, pasta, bread, and cookies as well as food that has processed sugars and low fiber carbohydrates such as candies.
+With diabetes in seniors, it is important to maintain a carbohydrate count that is recommended by a healthcare professional.

 Disclaimer: 1Heart Caregiver Services Blog may contain articles about health care and medical related topics.
 However, no warranty is made that any of the articles are accurate.
 There is absolutely no assurance that any statement contained or cited in any or our articles touching on health care or medical related matters is correct, true, up-to-date or, precise, If any of the statements we mentioned about healthcare or medicine is accurate, it may or may not apply to you or your symptoms.